cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/building-docker-images-on-jenkins/adding-the-deployment-jenkinsfile.md

 }
 ```

-From this the environment should match the build environment.

-If the chart has external dependencies, these must be updated before the deployment starts.
+If the Helm chart has external dependencies, these must be updated from the source Helm repositories before the deployment starts.
 This can be done with the following stage.

 ```groovy
 stage('Update Dependencies') {